va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023-09-21-comparing-dr2-variants-other-datasets.md

 ![1000 Genomes alternate allele frequency distribution](/assets/2023-09-21/1000genomes_alt_allele_freq_dist.png)
 [Figure 7](https://www.nature.com/articles/nature15393/figures/7) from: The 1000 Genomes Project Consortium.
 A global reference for human genetic variation.
 Nature 526, 68–74 (2015). [https://doi.org/10.1038/nature15393](https://doi.org/10.1038/nature15393).

 Looking at whole genome sequencing publications from other consortiums, I found a lot of sophisticated and complex data analysis that would seemingly require a significant amount of effort to replicate.
 We will maybe get to those at some point, but I certainly didn't want to start there.
-However, the alternate allele frequency [histogram (Figure 7a)](https://www.nature.com/articles/nature15393/figures/7) is something that only required one metrics (allele frequency) and provides a measure of validation of the "shape" of our data.
+However, the alternate allele frequency histogram only requires one metric (allele frequency) and provides a measure of validation of the "shape" of our data.
 Here, I've tried to replicate it with our data.

 ### SQL query
 ```